West African cuisine: Vegetables

 Vegetables are a part of any West African meal.
 Some commonly eaten vegetables include black-eyed peas, eggplant, pumpkin and other squashes, okra, as well as an extensive variety of both farmed and foraged green leafy vegetables, little known or used outside of the African continent.

-Baobab leaves, pumpkin leaves, rosella leaves, sweet potato leaves, and cassava leaves (which contain cyanide in their raw state, and are always blanched with boiling water before use to remove the toxins) are just some of the greens that are commonplace in a West African kitchen.
-Black-eyed peas form the basis for a popular fried snack, the well-loved akara fritter.
+Baobab leaves, pumpkin leaves, rosella leaves, sweet potato leaves, and cassava leaves (which contain cyanide in their raw state, and are always blanched with boiling water before use to remove the toxins) are some of the greens that are commonplace in a West African kitchen.
+Black-eyed peas form the basis for a popular fried snack, the akara fritter.

 Starchy tubers and root vegetables are used as staple food, to be served with their meat and vegetable dishes, often as a foil to the hotness of the peppers.
 Cassava, cocoyams, sweet potatoes, plantains, and yams are ubiquitous in the local diet, and they are usually boiled and then pounded with a pestle and mortar into a thick starchy paste called fufu.

 Other starch staples eaten throughout West Africa besides root vegetables and tubers include fonio, rice, millet, sorghum, and maize.

 Meat

-Although West Africans ate far more vegetables and much less meat in the past, today their diet is heavier in meats, salt, and fats.
+West Africans diet features several meat types, red meat, white meat and seafood.
 Seafood is especially popular along the coast and many dishes combine both fish and meat.
 Seafood is one of the most common protein sources in West Africa.

-Seafood is so prevalent in this region that this industry even accounts for a quarter of the workforce.
-Dried and smoked fish flavor a number of sauces, stews, and other dishes, including condiments, in much the same way that anchovies and bacon flavour food in a number of other cuisines.
-It is often flaked and fried in oil, and sometimes cooked in sauce made with the base of hot peppers, onions and tomatoes, various spices (such as soumbala) and water to produce an incredible combination of subtle flavors.
+Seafood is so prevalent in this region that this industry accounts for a quarter of the workforce.
+Dried and smoked fish flavor a number of sauces, stews, and other dishes, including condiments, in much the same way that anchovies and bacon flavor food in a number of other cuisines.
+It is often flaked and fried in oil, and sometimes cooked in sauce made with the base of hot peppers, onions and tomatoes, various spices (such as soumbala) and water to produce a combination of subtle flavors.

 Chicken is eaten nearly everywhere and chicken eggs are a common food and source of protein.
 Guinea fowl eggs also popular.
 In some inland areas, beef, pork and mutton are preferred, with goat meat being the dominant red meat.

-Suya, a popular grilled spicy meat kebab flavored with peanuts and other spices, is sold by street vendors as a tasty snack or evening meal and is typically made with beef or chicken.
+Suya, a popular grilled spicy meat kebab flavored with peanuts and other spices, is sold by street vendors as a snack or evening meal and is typically made with beef or chicken.

 Representative dishes

-Some dishes are a prevalent feature in most West African societies, but bearing different names in different locales.
+Some dishes are a prevalent feature in most West African societies, but bear different names in different locales.